The Northern Rivers Regional Circular Economy Accelerator

 • creating resilient jobs.

-Aiming help local businesses to enhance their efficiency by adopting circular economy principles that:
+It helps local businesses to enhance their efficiency by adopting circular economy principles that:

 • combine wastes from compatible partners to create commercially marketable outputs and/or products, and

-• identify, trial and optimise technological solutions to waste reuse and recovery, and assist with their uptake on a commercial scale
+• identify, trial and optimise technological solutions to waste reuse and recovery, and assist with their uptake on a commercial scale.

 Benefits of a circular economy